What is a Security Deposit on a NYC Rental Application?

 Another way to forego the security deposit is to use security deposit insurance instead.

-Companies like Rhino and Jetty are offering renters a monthly insurance premium instead of paying their landlord a deposit.
+Companies like Rhino and Jetty offer renters a monthly insurance premium instead of paying their landlord a deposit.

 In turn, the insurance company guarantees the security deposit in cases of rent default or damages.
 The only caveat is that your landlord has to be willing to take this insurance arrangement.

-In cases where you are already working with a third-party guarantor company like Insurent, The Guarantors, Leap, or Jetty, you can just add the security deposit guaranty to your policy.
+In cases where you are already working with a third-party guarantor company like Insurent, The Guarantors, Leap, or Jetty, you can add the security deposit guarantee to your policy.

 What Happens to My Deposit After I Sign the Lease?

-By law, the landlord should deposit this money in a special escrow account designated for security deposits.
+By law, the landlord should deposit this money in a particular escrow account designated for security deposits.

 These are usually low-yield interest accounts.

-You are not only entitled to have this security back if you fulfill your obligations according to your lease but the interest as well (minus 1% for administrative fees).
+You are entitled to have this security back if you fulfill your obligations according to your lease and the interest (minus 1% for administrative fees).

-You should be given the name and address of the bank, as technically, it is still your money.
+It would be best if you were given the name and address of the bank, as technically, it is still your money.

-Your landlord legally cannot touch this money as it rightfully belongs to the tenant as long as the conditions of the lease are not violated by the tenant.
+Your landlord legally cannot touch this money as it rightfully belongs to the tenant as long as the tenant does not violate the conditions of the lease.

-The last month should be paid by the tenant, and the security deposit returned after the lease is vacated.
+The tenant should pay the last month and the security deposit returned after vacating the lease.

 How Do I Know If I'm Being Scammed?

-We've all heard of nightmare stories of people who unwittingly handed over money for an apartment to someone who ended up ghosting them with their money.
+We've all heard nightmare stories of people who unwittingly handed over money for an apartment to someone who ghosted them with their money.

-Here are some tips on how you can avoid being taken for a ride.
+Here are some tips on avoiding being taken for a ride.

 Never make a check out directly to a rental agent's name.

-Sometimes, you might get the apartment anyway because the agent's goal to cheat his/her own brokerage and not you, but this is an illegal practice.
+Sometimes, you might get the apartment anyway because the agent's goal is to cheat their brokerage and not you, but this is an illegal practice.

-New York State prohibits payments (including broker's fees) from being made out to individual agents as this deposit must go into an escrow account.
+New York State prohibits payments (including broker's fees) to individual agents as this deposit must go into an escrow account.

-A check may include the name of the broker if the name of the brokerage contains the name of the broker, but the full legal entity must be stated.
+A check may include the name of the broker if the name of the brokerage's name contains the broker's name, but the entire legal entity must be stated.

-For example, if the name of the brokerage is John A. Smith Brokerage LLC, then that full title must be used, even if you are working with John A. Smith himself.
+For example, if the brokerage's name is John A. Smith, LLC, that full title must be used, even if you are working with John A. Smith himself.

-And would you really want to work with a dishonest agent?
+And would you want to work with a dishonest agent?

 One good way to avoid scams is to check if the brokerage or agency is a REBNY (Real Estate Board of NYC) member.